ThomasG77/generate-tiles-list-renderd/README.md

 	# Use the list, filter only level 10 and expire the tiles
     cat /tmp/list_tiles.txt | grep '^10/' | render_expired --num-threads=4 --map=osmbright --tile-dir=/var/lib/mod_tile

+## Export meta tiles to XYZ

+If you compile your own mod_tile (https://github.com/openstreetmap/mod_tile/), in your local copy, you can cd into `extra` directory and run `make`.
+Then, you are able to export meta file to standard xyz.
+It can be useful to host these tiles to a third-party server or push the images to mbtiles.

+    # If you have some local cache in /var/lib/mod_tile/default
+    mkdir /tmp/mytiles
+    ./meta2tile -v /var/lib/mod_tile/default /tmp/mytiles